 Peer-to-Peer (P2P) Lenders

 The newest of the new breed.
-Peer-to-peer Business Loans have been around for about 5 years, with Zopa being the first consumer lender, and Funding Circle the first Business Lender.
+Peer-to-peer Bank Loan for Business have been around for about 5 years, with Zopa being the first consumer lender, and Funding Circle the first Business Lender.
 They tend to be very tech orientated, with many preferring online journeys, which means the client cannot get any real advice on the loan.
 Whilst to the borrower they seem and appear the same as any normal loan, they are funded by individual and institutional investors, who decide to bid on and fund your business loan based on its risk category.

 Business Loan Interest rates